tylanoflynn/SQL-Project/cleaning_data.md

 ```

 And comparing them to the total count of distinct fullvisitorids that are common between the two tables.
 By doing this I found that rows that were identified by the same fullvisitorid and visitid ase.time and a.visitstarttime were different values, where ase.date and a.date differed they differed by 1 day as noted above, and channelgrouping was identical across the tables.
 I suspected that productquantity in all_sessions might have been equal to units_sold in analytics.
 However, there were only 15 rows in the join where both of these values were not NULL.
 Though all of these values were equal, the contents of both values were weighted very heavily towards 1-2.
 As such, I could not say with confidence that the values were the same.
 I opted to treat them as though they were identical, while recognizing that the information would not be reliable. pageviews differed for only 8 out of 3661 visitorid, visitid combinations, so I opted to treat these as identical as well.
 I found similar results for timeonsite, with only 9 out of 2634 values differing.
 There was no way to reconcile a.revenue and ase.totaltransactionrevenue, ase.productrevenue, or any combination of the two, though this only affected 12 rows as revenue is very sparse in both tables.
 Finally, unit_price was equal to productprice for about half of rows present in both tables, while the other half were different.
 I didn't really know what to make of this.

-After all of this, I made the decision to ignore information contained in the analytics table, as it was either duplicated, contradictory, or would not be able to be matched up to other tables.
-Though analytics does contain a great deal more distinct fullvisitorids and visitids than all_sessions, any unique (visitid, fullvisitorid) pairs that were not present in all_sessions would be lacking a lot of critical location and product information.
-Since none of my questions about the dataset related to the small amount of unique information in analytics (visitnumber, visitstarttime, socialengagementtype, pageviews, or bounces) I felt I could perform my analysis without analytics.

 Next, I decided that the tables should be split up/combined into various smaller tables so that each better encapsulated information about only one aspect of the business.
 First, I renamed sales_report to simply sales and made productsku its primary key.
 After a bit of digging I found that sales_by_sku contained 462 unique values while sales_report contained 454.
 All 454 unique values in sales_report had a corresponding row in sales_by_sku, and both tables agreed on the total_ordered.
 Since this implies that all information save for 8 rows in sales_by_sku is contained in sales_report I simply created a new table, sales, which contained the combination of the information contained in these two tables.